gpilottiduarte/docs/333/en/senhasegura 360/senhasegura mobile app/First_steps.md

     2. **Expiration date**: in the first field, enter the expiration date for the authorization key, and the time in the second field.
 In each field, there’s a downward arrow you can click.
 In the first field, clicking on the arrow will display a calendar, and in the second field, you’ll view a list of times.

     :::(Info) (Info)
-     If you don't set an expiration date, the authorization key will only expire if you log out out the app or manually revoke the key.
+     If you don't set an expiration date, the authorization key will only expire if you log out of the app or manually revoke the key.
     :::

     3. **Application type***: check **Mobile app**.